bad-ants-fleet/drawdsd/README.md

 Tired of drawing domain-level complexes by hand?
 Tired of automatically generated images that are *almost* exactly like you want them?
 Try this.
+The drawdsd library provides an interface to specify the angles of helices, the angles and shapes of loop regions, etc. Are you missing features?
+Let us know through github issues.

 ## Install
 ```sh